widal001/schemaver/.github/ISSUE_TEMPLATE/architecture_decision.md

 ---

-name: Architecture Decision
+name: Architecture decision
-about: Describes an architecture decision that needs to be made and recorded
+about: Describe an architecture decision that needs to be made and recorded
-title: 'ADR:'
+title: '[ADR]:'
 labels: adr
 assignees: ''

 ---

-## Problem Statement
+### Problem statement

-Describe the context and problem statement, e.g., in free form using two to three sentences.
-You may want to articulate the problem in form of a question.
+{Describe the context and problem statement, e.g., in free form using two to three sentences.
+You may want to articulate the problem in form of a question.}

-## Decision Drivers
+### Decision drivers

 - {driver 1, e.g., a constraint, priority, condition, etc.}
 - {driver 2, e.g., a constraint, priority, condition, etc.}
-- ...

-## Options to Consider
+### Options to consider

 - {option 1}
 - {option 2}
-- ...